SvenMb/MecrispForth_boards/stm32f407_blackboard/README.md

 I have modified the forth-kernel to use the correct serial port uart1 on this board, I also enabled all the interupts dor forth use.
 Thanks to Mathias Koch (the creator of mecrisp stellaris) this was very easy.

+## Driver for supplied FSMC-display

+There is an nice TFT-display with touch avaiable for this board.
+I wrote forth words (driver) for that.

 ## Demo for fsmc TFT-display and onboard RTC

 Please set time and date according to documentation in rtc.fs.